brainbrix4rittik/All_Tasks_Together/project_2/README.md

-# Todo Application with FastAPI and PostgreSQL
+# Todo Application with FastAPI and MongoDB

 ## Project Overview
 A backend Todo application using FastAPI, SQLAlchemy, and PostgreSQL.